toeverything/blocksuite/README.md

 ## Overview

-BlockSuite is a toolkit for building collaborative editors and applications.
-It starts with a foundational block-based document model and independently implements a series of collaborative editing infrastructures, including editors.
+BlockSuite is a toolkit for building diverse collaborative editors and applications.
+It implements a series of collaborative editing infrastructures and editors independently.
 With BlockSuite, you can choose to:

 - Build a new editor from scratch based on the BlockSuite framework.
 - Or, reuse multiple first-party editors based on BlockSuite right out of the box:
   - [**`DocEditor`**](https://blocksuite.io/presets/doc-editor.html): **Built entirely from scratch**, `DocEditor` is a comprehensive block-based document editor, offering extensive customization and flexibility.
   - [**`EdgelessEditor`**](https://blocksuite.io/presets/edgeless-editor.html): **Featuring canvas-based graphics rendering** at its core with sophisticated rich-text features, `EdgelessEditor` offers unique functionalities and decent performance in whiteboard editing.

+These editors are being used in [AFFiNE](https://github.com/toeverything/AFFiNE).

 ![showcase-doc-edgeless-editors](./packages/docs/images/showcase-doc-edgeless-editors.jpg)

+In addition to extending custom blocks, here are what you can also conveniently achieve with BlockSuite:

+- Incremental updates, real-time collaboration, local-first state management, and even decentralized data synchronization based on the [document streaming](https://blocksuite.io/data-synchronization.html#document-streaming) mechanism of the document.
+- Writing type-safe complex editing logic based on the [command](https://blocksuite.io/command.html) mechanism, similar to react hooks designed for document editing.
+- Persistence of documents and compatibility with various third-party formats (such as markdown and HTML) based on block [snapshot](https://blocksuite.io/data-synchronization.html#snapshot-api) and transformer.
+- State scheduling across multiple documents and reusing one document in multiple editors.

+To try out BlockSuite, refer to the [Quick Start](https://blocksuite.io/quick-start.html) document and start with the preset editors in `@blocksuite/presets`.

+---

 The BlockSuite project is structured around key packages that are categorized into two groups: a headless framework and prebuilt editing components.